 E-ROAD E 5998 BETWEEN SPERNAL LANE AND COUGHTON FIELDS LANE

 The Parish Council approved a small budget to assist with an action plan to improve the condition of this E-road.
 A barrier has been erected approximately 1m from the edge of the green lane and close to the scrub on the left hand side from Coughton Fields Lane up to the open field.
 Thick posts/tree trunks have been set into the ground by digging holes and using a post rammer.
-Materials were provided by Heart of England Forest Ltd. Very sadly and frustratingly two of the posts have already been uprooted.
+Materials were provided by Heart of England Forest Ltd. Very sadly and frustratingly three of the posts have already been uprooted.